Stamsund

-Stamsund has a rich cultural life with two free theatre groups, Nordland puppet theatre, and many artists, such as Scott Thoe and Ulf M. Stamsund Church is located in this village and it serves the whole Stamsund region.
+The 1.03 km2 village has a population (2023) of 1,104 and a population density of 1072 PD/km2.

 The Hurtigruten Coastal Express service stops twice a day at the Stamsund port, southbound from Svolvær and northbound from Bodø.
-Stamsund is a popular tourist destination, with the traditional fishermen's shacks, called Rorbuer, being especially popular.
-There used to be a hotel in Stamsund, but as of 2009, it is no longer in service.
-There are, however, several options for tourists, such as Ytterviks Rorbuer.
-There is a ski resort in Stamsund, which is usually open between January and March, although it opens earlier if weather conditions allow it.
-As Stamsund is surrounded by mountains, hiking is very popular.
-In the area surrounding Stamsund, there are also several lakes in which one can fish.
-Sea fishing is also a popular choice, and boats may be hired.
-The midnight sun during the summer months and the northern light during the winter months attract a lot of tourists.

-The Stamsund International Theater Festival

-Stamsund pays host to the annual Stamsund International Theater Festival, where performers and enthusiasts gather every spring to enjoy a week of festivities.
-Founded in 2001, the festival aims to contribute to the international exchange of performing arts.
-The festival has grown into a relatively large institution, and attracts visitors from all over the world.
+Stamsund Church is located in this village and it serves the whole Stamsund region.

 Economy

-Stamsund is an important fishing area and the largest base for Lofoten trawl fishing.
+Stamsund is an important fishing village and it is the largest base for Lofoten trawl fishing.
 Two of the most important companies in Stamsund are Norway Seafoods and J.M.
 Johansen A/S. Lofoten trawl fishing is the largest trawling industry in Northern Norway.
 J.M.
 Johansen is a traditional company which today works with fillet production.

 History

 During World War II, the first successful raid on Nazi-held territory, Operation Claymore, was conducted here.
 After a successful operation they returned with some 228 German prisoners, 314 loyal Norwegian volunteers, a number of Quisling regime collaborators, and code books and wheels for the Enigma machine.
 Also, a telegram was sent to Adolf Hitler describing how ineffective the German forces were.
 Hitler's response was to send an SS unit to conduct future operations.
 The mountain above Stamsund still has the bunker complex and viewing port overlooking the village and the ocean to the west.